BeanGreen247/ArchLinux-KDE-Plasma-setup-script/vfio-readme.md

 and the full and final XML file is located here [settings.xml](https://github.com/BeanGreen247/ArchLinux-KDE-Plasma-setup-script/blob/main/settings.xml)

 in windows we have to do some more changes in order for all the VM checks to pass, I was able to get most of them, but hey it works

+passing the BIOS check https://github.com/BeanGreen247/ArchLinux-KDE-Plasma-setup-script/tree/main/add_this_to_autostart_in_windows_vm

+make sure to change the information based on your setup